 Green Leasing - integrating terms to facilitate your sustainability and social responsibility goals

-There is almost always an opportunity to fine-tune a lease so that it is consistent with a tenant's needs.
-Having a lawyer help you through the leasing process from the offer-to-lease stage can help you spot potential problems with buildings and landlords before you submit an offer to a landlord.
+We seek opportunities to fine-tune a lease so that it is consistent with a tenant's needs.
+A lawyer can help you through the leasing process from the offer-to-lease stage can help you spot potential problems with buildings and landlords before you submit an offer to a landlord.
 After all, the average lease term is longer than the average marriage: it's important to get it right.

 A clear understanding of the obligations and rights under a food premises lease or by identifying nuanced issues that can be altered can save you money in operating costs or future lease payments.

-G. S. Jameson & Company works with with clients on a range of commercial leases and can advise clients on leases relating to hospitality operations, mixed use premises, food court premises, breweries and brew-pubs, food production facilities, as well as retail premises, offices, warehouses, industrial/manufacturing facilities, and other similar leaseholds.
+G. S. Jameson & Company has worked with a broad range of clients on an assortment of commercial leases and are well-situated to advise on agreements that govern hospitality operations, mixed use premises, food court premises, breweries and brew-pubs, food production facilities, as well as retail premises, offices, warehouses, industrial/manufacturing facilities, and other similar leaseholds.

 Contact us for more information at email@example.com